nizie the elephant

 Kellen Hinrichsen, who was the museum director at the time, was able to entice one of his former professors from the University of Denver to help with the hunt.
 Dr. Lawrence Conyers shared his expertise and provided ground penetrating radar equipment (GPR).
 Shayleen Ottoman, a U of D archaeology student, did the field work and analysis of the data.
-Several Monmouth College professors (Michelle Damian, Christine Myers, and Jennifer Martinez-Morales) were on hand, too, with their students to help research the location.
+Monmouth College professors Michelle Damian, Christine Myers, and Jennifer Martinez-Morales were on hand, too, with their students to help research the location.

 According to the report, there is an area of high interest that shows great possibility for Nizie's burial spot.
 We would need to do an actual excavation to be 100% sure, however.

-The area (highlighted in the photographs below) is located roughly 15 meters to the east of North 11th street.
+The area, which is highlighted in the photographs below, is located roughly 15 meters to the east of North 11th street.
 The highlighted area featured two separate points of high reflectivity detected by the GPR, which means a strong difference in what is beneath the soil at these points.
 Along with these readings, the GPR also showed that the area immediately surrounding the points of interest was not composed of the same soil matrix as the rest of the yard.
 The reflective points are located at approximately 1.5 feet below the surface, which would be well within the range of sedimentary deposition in this area over 80 years.